Paul H. Dunn: Falsified experiences

 When confronted with evidence that several of his stories were either completely falsified or substantially embellished, Dunn admitted that the stories were not completely true, yet continued to defend his use of the stories: "I haven't purposely tried to embellish or rewrite history.
 I've tried to illustrate points that would create interest.
-[I was] simply putting history in little finer packages."Salt Lake Tribune, February 16, 1991, p.
-2B.
+[I was] simply putting history in little finer packages."
 Dunn compared his stories to the parables of Jesus—although they were not true stories, they were nevertheless valuable means of teaching gospel principles.

 In 1991, Dunn asked the church's First Presidency and Quorum of the Twelve Apostles for permission to issue an open letter to all Latter-day Saints.
 The church agreed, and on October 26 the following letter was published in the Church News, a supplement section of the Deseret News, a newspaper owned by the LDS Church: